 Read on to find out more about strategy maps.

 Strategy Map Meaning

 A strategy map represents the entire strategy of an organization in a visual way.
 It shows a logical, cause-and-effect connection between various components of an organizational strategy.
-It’s a powerful tool in strategy development as it promotes communication and shows how value is created by an organization.
+(Phentermine) It’s a powerful tool in strategy development as it promotes communication and shows how value is created by an organization.
 It represents the objectives of an organization and the relationship between them.
 A strategy map helps in developing and implementing highly effective strategies.

 Four Perspectives Of A Strategy Map

 A strategy map groups objectives into four main categories, also known as perspectives.
 Robert S. Kaplan and David C. Norton developed these perspectives as a part of their Balanced Scorecard framework for strategic management and planning.

 The four perspectives of a business strategy map are:

 This outlines the outcomes of organizational strategy.
 It focuses on specifying strategies to lower costs and improve revenue.
 There are two measures of financial perspective—productivity and revenue growth.
 While productivity deals with short-term objectives, revenue growth deals with long-term objectives.
 The emphasis is on sustaining growth.